Arturo Merino Benítez

-Commodore Arturo Merino Benítez (May 17, 1888 in Chillán, Ñuble Province – May 2, 1970 in Santiago), was an aviator with rank of Commodore, and the founder of both the Chilean Air Force (1930) and LAN Chile (1929) the national airline.
-He is known as the “Father of Chilean Aeronautics.”
+Commodore Arturo Merino Benítez (May 17, 1888 in Chillán, Ñuble Province – May 2, 1970 in Santiago) was an aviator with rank of Commodore, and the founder of both the Chilean Air Force (1930) and LAN Chile (1929) the national airline.
+He is known as the "Father of Chilean Aeronautics."
 Chile's largest airport was named in his honour, Arturo Merino Benítez International Airport.
 His parents were Pedro Merino Feliú and Clorinda Benítez Labbé.
 He was considered a close ally of Chilean socialist President Salvador Allende.
 He died from a stroke at age 82, with his remains at the Cementerio General de Santiago.

 Early life and education

-Born into a prominent Chilean family Arturo Merino Benitez was raised in a household of eleven children born to parents Pedro and Clorinda.
-He was enrolled in the prestigious Escuela Militar del General Bernardo O'Higgins at Las Condes, Santiago at the age of 15 where he stood out as an exemplary cadet, being designated as a Brigadier Major before graduating in 1908 as an artillery second lieutenant.
+Born into a prominent Chilean family, Merino was raised in a household of eleven children born to parents Pedro and Clorinda.
+He was enrolled in the Libertador Bernardo O'Higgins Military Academy at the age of 15 where he stood out as an exemplary cadet, being designated as a Brigadier Major before graduating in 1908 as an artillery second lieutenant.
 Being an Officer at the Military School he was promoted to Captain in 1913.

-In 1917 Arturo graduated as a Staff Officer from the Chilean War Academy, In the following year Argentine Luis Candelaria in April 1918 and Chilean Dagoberto Godoy (the first Chilean to cross the Andes Mountains) in December 1918 successfully crossed the Andes Mountains in their Bristol M1 C. Greatly impressed by these developments and the use of dirigibles, airships (notably Zeppelins) and aircraft, he delivered a landmark lecture at the Academia Guerra on "superiority of aviation over cavalry in long-distance exploration and in combat itself."
-While in military school Arturo was highly influenced by the advent of military aviation and persevered to achieve understanding of both civilian and military aviation.
+In 1917, Merino graduated as a Staff Officer from the Chilean War Academy, In the following year, Argentinian Luis Candelaria in April 1918 and Chilean Dagoberto Godoy in December 1918 both successfully crossed the Andes Mountains in their Bristol M1 C. Merino was impressed by these developments and the use of dirigibles, airships (notably Zeppelins) and aircraft, which led him to deliver a landmark lecture at the War Academy on "superiority of aviation over cavalry in long-distance exploration and in combat itself."
+While in military school, Merino was highly influenced by the advent of military aviation and persevered to achieve understanding of both civilian and military aviation.
 Chile with its geography, logistics, lack of roads and communication was a daunting task to connect.
 Aviation as an aid proved to be the right tool for the job.